GitHub-User228/mle-project-sprint-2-v001/README.md

 As a result, the model with all features generated after feature engineering is slightly worse than a baseline model.
 It is highly likely that this happened because there are too many features and the model overfits on the training data - the model is not able to generalize well on a separate data.
 Therefore it is important to perform a feature selection.

 Feature Engineering run names:
-- `fe_preprocessor` - for logging the transforming pipeline
+- `fe_preprocessor2` - for logging the transforming pipeline
-- `fe_model` - for logging the ML model trained with all features
+- `fe_model2` - for logging the ML model trained with all features

 ---